ParksideParade/CH4C/README.md

 ## Getting started

 ### Hardware required
-* **Video source**: I used a [Pi5](https://www.raspberrypi.com/products/raspberry-pi-5/) but I think any CPU with HDMI out should work.
+* **Video source**: I used a [Raspberry Pi5](https://www.raspberrypi.com/products/raspberry-pi-5/) but I think any CPU with HDMI out should work.
 You could even use your Channels box.
 * **Encoder**: I used the [Link Pi v3](https://a.co/d/76zJF9U) with a single port.

 ### Config
 * **Encoder**: I largely followed the guidelines [here](https://community.getchannels.com/t/linkpi-encoder-family/38860/4) to configure the encoder.
 Obviously connect the Pi and confirm that you're able to see and hear the Pi on the encoder's streaming URL before you go any further.
-* **Pi**: on setup, I manually opened Chromium and visited each planned URL to get through any one-time cookie agreement popups and logins.
+* **Pi**: on setup, I manually opened Chrome and visited each planned URL to complete any one-time cookie agreement popups and logins.
+I also removed the UBlock Origin extension, as that seemed to cause issues with some videos playing.
-* **Channels DVR custom channel**: create a custom channel following the example in constants.START_PAGE_HTML
+* **Channels DVR custom channel**: create a custom channel following the example in constants.START_PAGE_HTML.
+If it's a linear channel like NFL Network you can also map the channel so you get guide data.
-* **constants.js**: update the Channels URL and port, plus encoder URL, to match your instance
+* **constants.js**: update CHANNELS_URL, CHANNELS_PORT, and ENCODER_STREAM_URL to match your instance.

 ### Launching
-I haven't built a packaged executable so you'll need to just pull locally onto your machine and run with node.
-You should only need the latest node plus you'll have to install express and puppeteer.
+I haven't built a packaged executable so you'll need to just git pull locally onto your machine and run with node.
+You should only need the [node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) plus you'll have to install the [express](https://expressjs.com/en/starter/installing.html) and [puppeteer](https://pptr.dev/guides/installation) packages.

 ### Using
-Two ways to use this:
+CH4C can be used two ways:
-* **Custom channel**: simply use Channels to tune and record as you always would
+* **Custom channel**: using the custom channels that you created in Channels, simply use Channels to tune and record as you always would
 * **Instant**: go to <CH4C_IP_ADDRESS>:<CH4C_PORT>/instant and you should see a simple UI to instantly start recording any given URL.
-Or just "tuning" your dedicated encoder channel to that URL, so you can then watch in Channels on 24.42
+Or you can just "tune" your dedicated encoder channel to that URL, so you can then watch in Channels on 24.42

 ## Results